SnapUI1/GUIAlignFusion/README.md

 Evaluations on our self-constructed dataset demonstrate superior performance over strong baselines, with visualizations validating the efficacy of the tuning and fusion mechanisms.

-*This project is based on research conducted at Dalian University, School of Software Engineering.*